chetanmeh/meta64/readme.md

 * Using Google Closure Compiler for JS Minification
 * Pure Java on Server
 * Spring Java-only configuration with Annotations, and no XML configs.
-* Client-Side JavaScript Markdown (using Pagedown API) renders pages
+* Server-Side JavaScript Markdown (using 'org.pegdown' API) renders pages
 * Built using Maven
 * Launches from a single "uber jar" containing Tomcat embedded and pre-configured